-Having lived onsite at the club for three years it was painful to see the amount of food waste that ends up in the bin from our café kitchen, café users, and our onsite residence.
 Knowing how simple it is to compost food waste inspired the idea to set up composting at the club and reduce this material unnecessarily going to landfill.
-The grant helped us purchase the materials and build the compost system with support from Dr Compost, aka Ben Elms.
+The grant helped us purchase the materials and build the compost system with support from Dr Compost, aka

-The project diverts 20 litres of organic materials per day from landfill which will equate to more than 7 tonnes for the year!
+The project diverts 20 litres of organic materials per will equate to more than 7 tonnes for the year!